NOAA-EPIC/land-da-data-uploader/README.md

 __Future Capabilities:__

-User can request the Land DA datasets that is applicable to their SRW release version needs -- rather than the full datasets within the Land DA tar folders as Land DA development continues within this project program in the future.
+User can request the Land DA datasets that is applicable to their Land DA release version needs -- rather than the full datasets within the Land DA tar folders as Land DA development continues within this project program in the future.

 # Table of Contents
 * [Prerequisites](#Prerequisites)